The Contrast Between Two Types of Believers (Part 2)

-14. “Wherefore he saith, AWAKE thou that sleepest, and arise from the DEAD, and Christ shall give thee light.
-15. See then that ye walk circumspectly, not as fools, but as wise, 16.
+- “Wherefore he saith, AWAKE thou that sleepest, and arise from the DEAD, and Christ shall give thee light.15.
+See then that ye walk circumspectly, not as fools, but as wise, 16.
 Redeeming the time, because the days are evil.”
 (Eph.5:14-16).

-It is obvious from the context that all three of these verses are addressed to “born again” BELIEVERS who are out of fellowship with the Lord.
+It is evident from the context that all three verses are addressed to “born again” BELIEVERS who are out of fellowship with the Lord.

 The warning to, “Awake thou that sleepest, and arise from the DEAD…” found in (Eph.5:14) is a sobering wake-up call to CHRISTIANS living in the “last days” of the Church Age, during which “perilous times shall come.”
 (2 Tim.3:1).

-The darkness prior to salvation was due to inherited blindness (Rom.5:17)…darkness after salvation is the result of continual disobedience.
+The darkness before salvation was due to inherited blindness (Rom.5:17).
+Likewise, darkness after salvation is the result of continual disobedience.
 “If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth: But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.”
 (1 John 1:6-7).

-Back to the illustration of the “Thorns” in parable of the Sower
+Back to the illustration of the “Thorns” in the parable of the Sower

 “But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear.”
 (Isa.59:2).